Hashna86/Project-1-for-reinforcement-learning/README.md

 •	This demonstrates greedy, optimal behavior, which is expected from Q-learning, an off-policy method.
 It learns from the best possible future actions, not necessarily the ones taken during exploration.
 ## Conclusion
 The SARSA and Q-learning agents learn different trajectories due to their underlying learning mechanisms.
 The SARSA agent demonstrates a more cautious path that avoids the red penalty states by moving around them, which is a result of its on-policy nature that learns from actions taken under the ε-greedy strategy.
 In contrast, the Q-learning agent finds a shorter and more direct path by exploiting the safe gap in the red wall.
 This behavior reflects its off-policy update mechanism, which prioritizes the highest possible future reward.
 As a result, Q-learning converges to a more optimal path faster, while SARSA tends to prioritize safer exploration even if the path is longer.

+## Reproducibility
+All code is available at the GitHub repository linked above.